BlueOakJS/model-xformer/README.md

  If you need to map and transform data from one model (format) to another, this is the module for you!

 Provide one JSON configuration that connects the two models, and use `ps-model-mapper` to interpret and apply that configuration onto real data you provide in one format to output the other.

+In addition to the info below, checkout the [tests](./test) for running examples.

 ## configuration